leandromoreira/digital_video_introduction/README.md

 ![luminance vs color](/i/luminance_vs_color.png "luminance vs color")

 If you are unable to see that the colors of the **squares A and B are identical** in the right side, that's fine, it's our brain playing tricks on us to **pay more attention to light and dark than color**.
-There is a connector, with the same color, in the left side so we (our brain) can easily spot that in fact they're the same color.
+There is a connector, with the same color, on the left side so we (our brain) can easily spot that in fact, they're the same color.

 > **Simplistic explanation about our eyes**
 >
-> The [eye is a complex organ](http://www.biologymad.com/nervoussystem/eyenotes.htm), it is composed by many parts but we are mostly interested in the cones and rods cells.
+> The [eye is a complex organ](http://www.biologymad.com/nervoussystem/eyenotes.htm), it is composed of many parts but we are mostly interested in the cones and rods cells.
 The eye [contains about 120 million rod cells and 6 million cone cells](https://en.wikipedia.org/wiki/Photoreceptor_cell).
 >
 > We will abuse of an **oversimplification**, let's try to put colors and brightness in the eye's parts function.
 The **[rod cells](https://en.wikipedia.org/wiki/Rod_cell) are mostly responsible for brightness** while the **[cone cells](https://en.wikipedia.org/wiki/Cone_cell) are responsible for color**, there are three types of cones, each with different pigment, namely: [S-cones (Blue), M-cones (Green) and L-cones (Red)](https://upload.wikimedia.org/wikipedia/commons/1/1e/Cones_SMJ2_E.svg).
 >
-> Since we have much more rod cells (brightness) than cone cells (color), one can infer that we are more capable of distinguish dark and light than colors.
+> Since we have much more rod cells (brightness) than cone cells (color), one can infer that we are more capable of distinguishing dark and light than colors.
 >
 > ![eyes composition](/i/eyes.jpg "eyes composition")